Staff Agathe Sarfati

-Agathe Sarfati is a Policy Analyst at IPI’s Brian Urquhart Center for Peace Operations, where she focuses on peace operations, sustaining peace and humanitarian action.
+Agathe Sarfati is a Senior Policy Analyst at IPI, where she works on peace operations, counter-terrorism/sanctions, humanitarian action and protection.
 Agathe joined IPI in March 2020.

-Agathe previously worked on counter-terrorism policies at INTERPOL and with the Counter-Terrorism Committee Executive Directorate (CTED).
+Agathe previously worked at INTERPOL and with the Counter-Terrorism Committee Executive Directorate (CTED).
 She also worked on humanitarian affairs at the International Committee of the Red Cross (ICRC) Delegation to the United Nations.
-Agathe is particularly interested in the intersection between hard security issues, conflict resolution, and public international law.

-Agathe holds a dual Master degree in International Security from Columbia University’s School of International and Public Affairs (SIPA) and Sciences-Po Paris, as well as an LLM in Public International Law with the University of London.
+Agathe holds a dual Master’s degree in International Security Policy from Columbia University’s School of International and Public Affairs (SIPA) and Sciences-Po Paris, as well as an LLM in Public International Law with the University of London.

 - “Accountability for Crimes Against Peacekeepers,” (New York: International Peace Institute, March 2023)